 The Panel uses information that’s supplied by Thatcham Research, which shows the likely repair costs and replacement costs for each type of car – the amount an insurer might have to pay out in the event of a claim.
 Thatcham Research looks at factors such as:

-- The cost of components – the 23 most commonly replaced parts
+- Cost of components – the 23 most commonly replaced parts

 - Repair costs, which might be lower for cars with a strong dealership network